dhruvkaravadiya/vidly-movie-api-backend/README.md

 # Vidly Movie API Backend

 ## Overview
-Welcome to the "Vidly" movie rental application backend built using Node.js, Express.js, and MongoDB.
-This project provides a complete backend solution for managing movie rentals, customers, and more.
-Inspired by Mosh Hamedani's course on "Programming with Mosh," this backend implements a wide range of features to handle various aspects of the movie rental process.
+Welcome to the "Vidly" movie rental application backend, powered by Node.js, Express.js, and MongoDB.
+This project offers a comprehensive backend solution designed to manage movie rentals, customer interactions, and other essential aspects of a modern movie rental service.

+Built with a focus on robustness and scalability, this backend provides a range of features that enable efficient management of movies, customers, rentals, and more.
+Whether you're building a new movie rental platform or looking to enhance an existing one, our backend offers the tools you need to create a seamless and user-friendly experience.

+With technologies like Node.js and Express.js, along with powerful database tools such as MongoDB and Mongoose, this backend ensures efficient data storage and retrieval.
+User authentication and authorization are implemented using JSON Web Tokens (JWT), ensuring secure access to your application.

+To streamline your development process, comprehensive API documentation is generated using Swagger, aiding both developers and potential users in understanding endpoints and payloads.
+And for deployment simplicity, the project can be containerized using Docker.

 ## Features
 1. **User Authentication and Authorization**: Implement secure user registration and login functionality using JSON Web Tokens (JWT) for authorization.